imakashsingh/File_System_Implementation/README.md

 3.Reading or copying files from the disk.
 Command : copyfromdisk source destfilename <br/>
 4.List.
 Command : ls <br/>
 5.Exit.
 Command : exit <br/>
+6.Delete a file from the disk.
+Command : delete filename <br/>